Archduke Eugen of Austria

 Archduke Eugen Ferdinand Pius Bernhard Felix Maria of Austria-Teschen (21 May 1863 – 30 December 1954) was an Archduke of Austria and a Prince of Hungary and Bohemia.
-He was the last Grand Master of the Teutonic Knights from the Habsburg dynasty.
+He was the last Grand Master of the Teutonic Order from the Habsburg dynasty.

 Early life

-Eugen was the son of Karl Ferdinand, Archduke of Austria (son of Archduke Charles, Duke of Teschen) and of his wife Archduchess Elisabeth Franziska of Austria.
+Eugen was the son of Archduke Karl Ferdinand of Austria (son of Archduke Charles, Duke of Teschen) and of his wife Archduchess Elisabeth Franziska of Austria.
 He was born at the castle of Gross Seelowitz in Moravia (today Židlochovice near Brno in the Czech Republic).
 At his baptism he was given the names Eugen Ferdinand Pius Bernhard Felix Maria.
 His education was Spartan in character.
 His country living at Gross Seelowitz and holidays at Gmund alternated with a sound education and strict instruction.

 At the Palais Erzherzog Albrecht (Archduke Albrecht's Palace, also known as the Albrechtspalais) in Vienna, Eugen received instruction in all the military subjects in addition to languages, music and the history of art.
 At the age of 14 in keeping with the family tradition and like his elder brother Friedrich, he also began his military career with the Tyrolean Kaiserjäger Regiment and was commissioned as a Leutnant on 27 October 1877.
 Shortly thereafter he was transferred as an Oberleutnant to a hussar regiment and in the following years participated in many lengthy manoeuvres.

 In 1882, Eugen took an examination before a commission assembled by Archduke Albrecht that verified his suitability to attend the military academy at Wiener Neustadt.
 Eugen became then the sole archduke to attend the several year long course at the academy (1883–1885) and subsequently successfully graduated as a fully trained general staff officer.